CeciliaSG/pp5_hotel_e-commerce/README.md

 - __The Delete Account Page__

-  - Gives the user the ability to easily delete their account.
+  - Founder under Account.
+Gives the user the ability to easily delete their account.
 Registered users/members can delete their account and all associated information.
 Accessible from the dropdown menu and link Delete Account.

 <br>